2001 New Brunswick video lottery terminal referendum

+As of 2025, this is the most recent referendum in New Brunswick.

 Background

 According to the Canada West Foundation, New Brunswick was the first province to allow video lottery terminals in 1990.
 The terminals create large profits for the provincial government, with the New Brunswick government alone receiving $53.4 million from the machines between 1999 and 2000.
 The private businesses that house these machines also make a profit, with 47% ($47 million) of the revenue going to the private sector.

 Despite the economic benefit, there is a strong social backlash against the terminals, and gambling in general, especially in Atlantic Canada, according to a 1999 survey by the Canada West Foundation.
 The survey found that 60% of those surveyed wanted more restrictions on gambling, 56% knew a problem gambler, and 62% agreed that "VLT gambling should be banned in your province".

 During the 1999 New Brunswick election, Progressive Conservative leader Bernard Lord promised to hold a referendum on the terminals if elected Premier.